Country _ Name

 Obligations and requirements to provide asset and portfolio management, or ancillary services described above

-In terms of providing asset and portfolio management, the SFC regulates the promotion and the offering to the Hong Kong public of interests in a collective investment scheme under the Securities and Futures Ordinance (“SFO”).
+The SFO also regulates the promotion and the offering to the Hong Kong public of interests in a collective investment scheme.

 It is an offence under the SFO to issue any advertisement which is or contains an offer to the Hong Kong public to acquire an interest or participate in a collective investment scheme unless it has been authorized by the SFC or an exemption under section 103 of the SFO applies.